sim1bet/sim1bet.github.io/_pages/markdown.md

 # Music

-I consider myself an eclectic listener, as you can observe from my [Spotify](https://open.spotify.com/user/smnbet22).
+I consider myself an eclectic listener.

 Mostly, you can find me listening to instrumental music that ranges from techno to metal, passing through classical music and jazz.